openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    1. By default, the tool is set to use verbose (-v) output.
 With this option, as each image is processed, a message will be printed to inform us of the progress.

    This cell runs two commands:
       a.
-The first line is running the SMFM Deforest change detection algorithm (change.py).
+The first line is running the **SMFM Deforest change detection** algorithm (change.py).
       b.
-After processing the images we print them out to ensure the program runs successfully.
+After processing the images, we print them out to ensure the program runs successfully.

    .. note::
       The exclamation mark (**!**) is used to run commands using the underlying operating system.
 When we run *!ls* in the notebook, it is the same as running *ls* in the terminal.

-   The output deforestation image will be saved to the home directory of SEPAL account(home/username) by default.
+   The output deforestation image will be saved to the home directory of SEPAL account (home/username) by default.
 If you want to save your images in a different location it can be changed by adding the new path after the **-o** switch.

    2. Download outputs to local computer (optional).

-      1. Navigate to the *Files* section of your SEPAL account.
+      1. Navigate to the **Files** section of your SEPAL account.
       2. Locate the output image to download and click to select it.
-In this case, the image is named *sampleOutput_confirmed*.
+In this case, the image is named **sampleOutput_confirmed**.
-      3. Click the download icon.
+      3. Select the download icon.

 Data visualization
 """"""""""""""""""

 Now that we have run the deforestation processing chain, we can visualize our output maps.
-The outputs of the SMFM tool are two images: **confirmed** and **warning**.
+The outputs of the **SMFM tool** are two images: **Confirmed** and **Warning**.
 We will look at the confirmed image first.

 1. Run the first **Data visualization** cell of the Jupyter notebook.

    a.
-If you changed the name of your output file be sure to update the path on line 8 for the variable *confirmed*.
+If you changed the name of your output file, be sure to update the path on Line 8 for the variable **confirmed**.

     .. figure:: ../_images/workflows/area_estimation/smfm_confirmations.png
-        :alt: Example of a Jupyter Notebook cell.
+        :alt: Example of a Jupyter Notebook cell
         :width: 450
         :align: center

    The confirmed image shows the years of change that have been detected in the time series.
-Stable forest is colored green, non forest is colored yellow, and the change years colored by a blue gradient.
+Stable forest is colored green, non-forest is colored yellow, and the change years colored by a blue gradient.

-   It is recommended that the user discards the first 2-3 years of change, or uses a very high quality forest baseline map to mask out locations that weren't forest at the start of the time series.
+   It is recommended that the user discards the first two to three years of change, or uses a very high-quality forest baseline map to mask out locations that weren't forest at the start of the time series.
 This is needed since our input imagery is a forest probability time series which initially considers the landscape as forest.

 Next, we will check out the deforest warning output.

-1. Run the second **Data visualization** cell
+1. Run the second **Data visualization** cell.

     .. figure:: ../_images/workflows/area_estimation/smfm_warnings.png
-        :alt: Example of a Jupyter Notebook cell.
+        :alt: Example of a Jupyter Notebook cell
         :width: 450
         :align: center

    This image shows the combined probability of non-forest existing at the end of our time series in locations that have not yet been flagged as deforested.
 This can be used to provide information on locations that have not yet reached the threshold for confirmed changes, but are looking likely to be possible.

-   You can view a demonstration of the above steps on `YouTube <https://youtu.be/9BswdPlncfM>`_.
+   You can view a demonstration of the above steps in `this video <https://youtu.be/9BswdPlncfM>`_.

-Additional Resources
+Additional resources
 """"""""""""""""""""

--   Source code: The source code of the Deforest tool and Jupyter notebook can be found in the `GitHub repository <https://github.com/smfm-project/deforest>`_.
+-   Source code: The source code of the **Deforest** tool and Jupyter notebook can be found in the `GitHub repository <https://github.com/smfm-project/deforest>`_.
--   Bug report: in case you notice a bug or have issues using the tool, you can report an issue using the `Issues section <https://github.com/smfm-project/deforest/issues>`_ of the Github repository.
-This will take you to an issue creation page on the GitHub repository of the tool.
+-   Bug report: in case you notice a bug or have issues using the tool, you can report an issue using the `Issues section of the Github repository <https://github.com/smfm-project/deforest/issues>`_.

 Other approaches to time series analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^